softwareconstruction240/softwareconstruction/chess/4-database/database.md

 > [!IMPORTANT]
 >
 > You must place your data access test cases in a folder named `server/src/test/java/dataaccess`.
 Your test class must also end with the suffix `Test` or `Tests`.
 Without this the autograder will not find your tests.
+>
+> Coverage will be collected on the folder `server/src/main/java/dataccess/sql`.
+If you do not have this package, the autograder will not be able to grade your unit tests.

 ### Code Quality